 For Teachers, Archives

-Classroom Connections: The Role of Social Darwinism in European Imperialism (Gr.
+TeachNYPL: The Role of Social Darwinism in European Imperialism (Gr.
 9-10)

 Between the fall of Rome and the start of the Enlightenment, the issue of religion was commonly employed by Europeans to justify territorial expansion at the expense of foreign peoples.
 The Crusades against Islam, early efforts to unify Germany, and the colonization of the New World provide ready examples of instances in which claims of sacred mission were used to cover the underlying political and economic motivations of European rulers.